top of page

 2 drops almond extract

-Cut the apricots open and remove the pit.
-Slice into 6 pieces.
+Cut the apricots in half and remove the pits.
+Slice into six pieces.
 Add the apricots and water to a pan and cook till just done, about 8 minutes.
-Remove from the heat, and stir in sugar and mix to dissolve.
-I remove the apricots and cook down the water a bit to a thick syrup to reduce the water I add to the mix.
+Remove from the heat, and stir in the sugar to dissolve.
+I remove the apricots and cook down the water slightly to a thick syrup, reducing the amount of water I add to the mix.
 Cool.

 Puree the apricots and syrup using a blender.
-Add all the rest of the ingredients and chill.
+Add all the remaining ingredients and chill.
 Churn in a machine or freeze in the freezer.

 Roasted apricots: